Cherokee County Conservation Board

 Jr. Naturalist Camp:

-• This camp is for those 3-5 yrs old and their guardian.
+• This camp is for those 3-5 yrs old and an adult.

 • Each year the theme is different, but will be the same theme as Day Camp.

-• This camp is for those who have completed 5th & 6th grades.
+• Overnight camp for those who have completed 6th-8th grades

 Cherokee County Conservation Board